 Communist China's bullying involving the contested Spratly Islands in the South China Sea continues to increase.
-Now the Philippines, who also claim the Spratlys, are wondering if new measures are needed:
+Now the Philippines, who also claim the Spratlys, are wondering if new measures

 Lawmakers on Thursday urged the House of Representatives leadership to summon officials of the Department of National Defense (DND) so that they can brief Congress on the ongoing security situation in the West Philippine Sea.